JuliaGraphics/Luxor.jl/docs/src/explanation/perfectpixels.md

 ## Text

-Cairo's anti-aliasing described above does not apply to text.
+The anti-aliasing described above does not apply to text.

-Text rendering is much more platform-dependent than graphics; Windows, MacOS, and Linux all have their own methods for rendering and rasterizing fonts, and currently Cairo.jl doesn't provide an interface to the underlying font rendering APIs.
+Text rendering is much more platform-dependent than graphics; Windows, MacOS, and Linux all have their own methods for rendering and rasterizing fonts, and currently there is no interface to the underlying font rendering APIs in Luxor.

 Consider the following code, which makes an image of the letter "a" and redraws it larger: